 Baked Potato Piroshki are simply the plural form of the Russian word pirozhok, meaning small pie.
 This recipe is a bunch of small meat pies, but adding everyones favourite carb, the potato.
 They are also sometimes called Pirozhki, or Pīrāgi, depending of what part of Eastern Europe you’re from.
-They were introduced by the USSR across the empire and are now commonly found across Central Asia.
+They were introduced by the USSR across the empire and are now commonly found across Eastern Europe to Central Asia.

 I used to be scared of the work required to make dough with yeast, the rising, the temperature, but I love the dough setting on my Cuisinart bread maker.
 It does all the work for me, just drop the ingredients and walk away.
 It's such an easy way to make yeast dough.

 I hadn't made baked Potato Piroshki for a few years, and my son said, "Wow, I forgot how good these are!"
 So I'll take the complement, from my kitchen to yours.
 Bon Appetit! Приятного аппетита!

 - 1 cup milk lukewarm